-Term Definition Extent A contiguous set of disk blocks that are allocated for a file and represented by three values: device identifier, starting block address (offset in the device) and length (number of contiguous blocks).
-The mapping methods in Snapshot Client determine the list of extents and send the list to the backup agent.
-FastResync (VxVM) Formerly known as Fast Mirror Resynchronization or FMR, VxVM FastResync performs quick and efficient resynchronization of mirrors.
-NetBackup's Instant Recovery feature uses FastResync to create and maintain a point-in-time copy of a production volume.
-Fibre Channel A type of high-speed network that is composed of either optical or copper cable and employing the Fibre Channel protocol.
-NetBackup Snapshot Client supports both arbitrated loop and switched fabric (switched Fibre Channel) environments.
-File system Has two meanings.
-Regarding a product, such as UFS (Sun Solaris) or VxFS (Veritas) file systems, file system means the management and allocation schemes of the file tree.
+Term Definition File system Has two meanings.
+For a product, such as UFS (Sun Solaris) or VxFS (Veritas) file systems, file system means the management and the allocation schemes of the file tree.
 Regarding a file tree component, file system means a directory that is attached to the UNIX file tree by means of the mount command.
 When a file system is selected as an entry in the NetBackup Backup Selections list, this definition applies.
 Instant Recovery A restore feature of a disk snapshot of a client file system or volume.
-Client data can be rapidly restored from the snapshot, even after a system reboot.
+Client data can be rapidly restored from the snapshot, even after a system restart.
 Mapping Converting a file or raw device (in the file system or Volume Manager) to physical addresses or extents for backup agents on the network.
 NetBackup Snapshot Client uses the VxMS library to perform file mapping.
 Mapping methods A set of routines for converting logical file addresses to physical disk addresses or extents.
 NetBackup Snapshot Client includes support for file-mapping and volume-mapping methods.
 Mirror Has two meanings.
 A disk that maintains an exact copy or duplicate of another disk.
 A mirror disk is often called a secondary, and the source disk is called the primary.
 All writes to the primary disk are also made to the mirror disk.
 A type of snapshot that is captured on a mirror disk.
 At an appropriate moment, all further writes to the primary disk are held back from the mirror, which "splits" the mirror from the primary.
 As a result of the split, the mirror becomes a snapshot of the primary.
 The snapshot can then be backed up.
-NetBackup Media Server method An off-host backup method in which the NetBackup media server performs the data movement.
+NetBackup media server method An off-host backup method in which the NetBackup media server performs the data movement.
 Off-host backup The off-loading of backup processing to a separate backup agent executing on another host.
-NetBackup Snapshot Client provides the following off-host backup options: Alternate Client, NetBackup Media Server, Third-Party Copy Device, and Network Attached Storage.
+NetBackup Snapshot Client provides the following off-host backup options: Alternate Client, NetBackup media server, Third-Party Copy Device, and Network Attached Storage.
+Primary disk In a primary-mirror configuration, client applications read and write their data on the primary disk.
+An exact duplicate of the primary disk is the mirror.
+Raw partition A single section of a raw physical disk device occupying a range of disk sectors.
+The raw partition does not have a file system or other hierarchical organization scheme (thus, a "raw" stream of disk sectors).
+On some operating systems, such as Solaris and HP-UX, a raw partition is different from a block device over which the file system is mounted.
+Recovery Manager (RMAN) Oracle's backup and recovery program.
+RMAN performs backup and restore by making requests to a NetBackup shared library.